mzffreyvazov/definex/README.md

-# QuickDefine - Enhanced with Phrase Support
+# Semantix - Enhanced with Phrase Support

 ## New Features
 - **Phrase Support**: When using Gemini AI source, you can now select and get definitions for phrases up to 5 words long
 - **Sentence Translation**: Double-click a sentence (more than 5 words) to get a translation into your chosen target language via Gemini AI
 - **Text-to-Speech (TTS)**: Enable audio playback for phrases and sentences directly from the popup
-- **Smart Selection**: Single words work with all sources, phrases (2-5 words) only work with Gemini
+- **Smart Selection**: Single words work with all sources; phrases (2–5 words) only work with Gemini
 - **Enhanced Definitions**: Gemini provides context-aware definitions for both words and phrases

 ## Installation & Setup